sedihub/ml_explorations/README.md

 Here is a list of these mini-projects:
  - Fully-connected network for the *Boston Housing Prices* dataset.
  - DNN-based classifier for the *Telco Customer Churn* problem.
- - Gaussian processes with only NumPy!
+ - Gaussian process from scratch (only NumPy utilities)!
- -
+ - ...